/

 The city makes history!

-From 1 December, the Stadtmuseum Berlin will be presenting its newly revised permanent exhibition “BerlinZEIT – Die Stadt macht Geschichte!” at the Museum Ephraim-Palais.
+In the Ephraim-Palais Museum, the Stadtmuseum Berlin presents its newly revised permanent exhibition “BerlinZEIT – Die Stadt macht Geschichte!”

 Location